Nov 14, 2019

 Popular, easy-to-care-for choices include the aloe plant, English ivy, and bamboo palm.
 Click here to learn which ones I use: How to take care of plants with 3 easy steps.

-Keeping the floors clean ensures that fewer particles circulate through the air in the first place, which can help protect your lungs.
+Also, keep the floors clean to reduce the particles that circulate through the air, which can help protect your lungs.

 Any combustion activity can create toxic fumes and compounds.
 Common combustion activities include cooking, burning candles, smoking, and using a fireplace.